Do you wish to grow an easy-going houseplant that boasts multi-colored, attractive leaves and purifies indoor air?

 - Cut back on fertilizing in dormancy season (fall and winter) to prevent damage from fertilizer salts.

-Its blossoms boast thick and spiky stalks, which usually grow from a leaf joint of stem tips.
+Its blossoms boast thick and spiky stalks, usually growing from a leaf joint of stem tips.
 You would witness blossoms around the year, especially in the growing season.

 Remember, Peperomia Ginny does not require regular pruning.
-In fact, it will enjoy a robust, thick leaf growth.
+It will enjoy robust, thick leaf growth.

-Therefore, keep pruning to control its shape or remove damaged and dull parts like dead and decayed leaves.
+Therefore, keep pruning to control its shape or remove damaged, dull parts like dead and decayed leaves.

 A rootbound Peperomia will begin exhibiting tell-tale signs such as light-colored, crumbled potting mix, slowed plant growth, and roots poking out of the drainage holes.